top of page

 Professionals often work in complex grey areas where it is not immediately clear whether relationship difficulties reflect inter-parental conflict or something more concerning.

-Misidentifying these dynamics can lead to unsafe or inappropriate interventions, either escalating families unnecessarily, or offering conflict-resolution support where abuse may be present.
+Misunderstanding these dynamics can lead to unsafe or inappropriate interventions, either escalating families unnecessarily, or offering conflict-resolution support where early signs of fear and control may be present.

-ARDAT provides a clear, relational framework to support early differentiation, before harm escalates.
+ARDAT provides a clear, relational framework to support early differentiation.
+It supports a shared language across teams and services.

 How it works